KemoPanzah/decore_Base/README.md

 You can find an example here:

 https://github.com/KemoPanzah/decore_Base/blob/master/decore_base/sample/app.py

-### Preperation
-The preparation command creates all the necessary auxiliary files in your project root directory.

-To prepare your application, run `python app.py --prepare` in your project root directory.
-Use the terminal in vscode.

 ### Development
 To develop your application, use your debugger with the `[dev] decore base development` profile in vscode.